ShilpaChh/JavaScript_Fundamentals/challenges/06_weather_api.md

 2. Test-drive the class `Weather`, which uses the class `WeatherClient` to get the weather for a given city.
 Make sure the dependency on `WeatherClient` is mocked.
+If you need a hand mocking API calls, take a look at the [Mocking API Calls pill](https://github.com/makersacademy/javascript-fundamentals/blob/main/pills/mocking_api_calls.md).

 ```js
 // in node REPL